aviplayer/akka_java/README.md

 - Delete - actor should be gracefully stopped.

 Depending on implementation messages can be sent via rootBehavior (akka typed) or from outside of actor system (akka classic).

+##Step #2: Folder Collection

+On this step FolderCollection actor should be created.
+This actor should store all folders and generate id for them.

+FolderCollection should be able to receive the next messages:

+- CreateFolder(name) - new Folder actor should be created with given name and next integer id
+- UpdateFolderById(id, name) - updates Folder with given id by setting given name (modifiedAt field should be updated as well);
+- DeleteFolderById(id) - deletes folder with given id;
+- GetFolderById(id, replyTo) - sends folder data to `replyTo` actor;
+- GetAllFolders(replyTo) - sends array of all folders data to `replyTo` actor (may be presented as array of tuples);
+- GetFoldersConditionally(nameCondition, replyTo) - sends array of folder data representing folders that met condition.